 What Are You Reaching For?

 On the verge of tears, I reached into my pocket and pulled out the only thing that’s guaranteed to make just about anyone feel better: Chocolate!
 Ten minutes later, with a belly full of chocolate, I was back at it, pushing to get to the shelter.

 With just over two miles to go, I heard thunder and looked up to see yet another storm moving in.
-This one brought dark gray clouds, driving more fears that I would have to set up camp in the rain and the dark.

 Reaching Toward Something Greater